The Philosophical Foundations of the United States Political System

 Topic 1: The Philosophical Foundations of the United States Political System

-Topic 1 explores the origins of the United States system of democratic government, beginning with Ancient Athens and the Roman Republic and including how Enlightenment thinkers, colonial governments, and Native American tribes influenced the writing of the Declaration of Independence and the Constitution.
+Topic 1 explores the origins of the United States system of, beginning with Ancient Athens and the Roman Republic and including how Enlightenment thinkers, colonial governments, and First People tribes influenced the writing of the Declaration of Independence and the Constitution.

-The word ‘democracy’ comes from the Greek words “demos” and “kratos,” meaning "rule by the people" (Defining Democracy, Museum of Australian Democracy).
+The word ‘Defining Democracy, Museum of Australian Democracy).
 Although the term does not appear in either the Declaration of Independence or the United States Constitution, democracy is the foundation for government in this country.
-Americans believe in government of the people, by the people, for the people.
+Americans believe in government of the people, by the people, for the people.’ comes from the Greek words “demos” and “kratos,” meaning "rule by the people" (

 More than half the countries in the world consider themselves democracies, although not all are fully democratic (Desilver, 2019).
-In the modern world, contends education professor John J. Patrick (2006, p.7), an "authentic democracy" includes the following structures, without which a democratic system cannot exist:
+In the modern world, contends one researcher, an "authentic democracy" includes the following structures, without which a democratic system cannot exist:

 - "free, fair, contested, and regularly scheduled elections";